 The deadlines for the Certificate in Interreligious Chaplaincy application are as follows:

 - Deadline for fall entry is July 15th

 - Priority deadline for spring entry is December 15th

-As with all other GTU degree programs, International students who have not matriculated from an English-speaking institution are required to submit official TOEFL scores with an expected minimum score of 80 (internet-based).
+Yes.
+As with all other GTU degree programs, International students who have not matriculated from an English-speaking institution must submit official TOEFL scores with an expected minimum (internet-based) score of 80 (internet-based).
 In addition, the admissions team requires additional time to process applications, and transcripts must be translated into English.
 Please contact the admission department for the deadline for the enrollment of international students.